 The Great Captain in Granada: Surrender of the last Andalusian kingdom

 After five centuries of struggles to conquer territory for the Christian kingdoms, in 1492 only one remained in the hands of the Muslims: the Nasrid Kingdom of Granada.
 Over time, they had been losing strength and the Catholic Monarchs were aware of it, especially Isabella.
 Did you know that she had several miscarries because she was travelling to the hotspots of conflict?
 Can you imagine travelling hundreds of kilometres on horseback while pregnant, with only the limited medical resources of that time?
+Get to know this Private tour Places of Isabella the Catholic in Granada.

 In those hotspots, the same person always waited: Gonzalo Fernández de Córdoba.
 This made him well aware of the conquests, the territories won, as well as any problems yet to resolve.
 Isabella continued to trust him blindly and did so because her successes were unquestionable: she tightened the borders between Castile and Granada from day to day.
 Furthermore, he was not afraid to put himself in the front line of battle, with his armour and sword as his only defence in the melee.
 But his strength did not prevent him from seeing that the most important thing in war was strategy, of which he was also a genius.
 He knew how to combine soldiers, cavalry and infantry in a magnificent way.
 And that strategy meant that he did not hesitate to be the first to climb the wall of the enemy, to capture Boabdil, the last Nasrid King, in Loja.